sdthomas91/home2home/debug-log.md

         - Stars were remaining solid, reformatted JS to include an initial empty state, but this didn't show as empty
         - Realised I was using incorrect fontawesome - outdated from previous projects - needed to use fa-solid instead of fas
         - Once rectified classes and amended JS accordingly the star widget now works - need to ensure it uploads the rating to the database
+        - Rating not populating on property_detail page and not displaying stars in carousels - need to revise property model I think to get an average rating, rather than just the single rating
+        - Stars_rating actually seemed to make things more complex, unnecessarily, especially when it came to displaying the average rating of a property - instead decided to try modifying the property model.
+It kept bugging but settled on calculating the average rating, and then adding a custom star generation within the model itself.
+The logic in html was too cluttered and clumsy and made for a messy UI.
+        - Settled on the model logic, clean and works well.
+Means I can display it across multiple areas such as reviews carousels etc. if needed